Welcome to HebrewGospels.com!

 Being somewhat suspicious then, we investigated other claims that parts of the New Testament (NT) were also written in Hebrew (like the OT), before being translated into Aramaic and Greek.
 I remember this one website which proclaimed Hebrew primacy, and also had a sacred-name undertone – admonishing believers that one should be un-saved in the name of Jesus and then re-saved in their version of the Saviour’s name?!
 They obviously did not understand that ‘name’ equals ‘authority’ in the Scriptures and that it is not the correct sound of the name that saves one, but rather the correct authority!
 As I was interested in their Hebrew NT claims, I posted a polite query on their forum saying something like: “Thank you… I am also of the opinion that portions of the NT were written in Hebrew… But if the NT was written in Hebrew, where are the Hebrew manuscripts?”
 For me, that was the bottom line.
 However, I never got a reply.

 Around 12 years ago we pursued this matter further and ordered a number of books on the topic, including N. Gordon’s “The Hebrew Yeshua vs. the Greek Jesus” and G. Howard’s “The Hebrew Gospel of Matthew” – the latter which contains a transcribed Shem Tov Matthew with an English translation.
 We were disappointed if not disillusioned: these two books respectively assert and imply that Yeshua is not Mashiach (Messiah)!
 E.g. Nehemia Gordon states openly in his book that he does not believe Yeshua to be Mashiach – while Shem Tov’s version of Matthew had all instances erased where Yeshua is specifically identified as Mashiach by the original author Matthew!
+In the Greek version of Matthew, the author himself identifies Yeshua as the Messiah in four passages only: Mat.1:1; 1:17; 1:18; 11:2, whereas the Shem Tov Matthew never once refers to Yeshua as the Messiah from the author’s own perspective.
 How could one trust and use such a manuscript and its translation?!
 Perhaps only if one shares the unbelieving opinion that Yeshua is not Mashiach…

 For years we just had to continue our lives accepting that manuscript evidence for Hebrew primacy may never be found.
 Our opinion of the Shem Tov Matthew remained the same – it does show some signs of authenticity, but it has also clearly been tampered with and could not be fully trusted.
 We therefore never used it… until one day, more than ten years later, when we learned that the Vatican Library had digitised and released a medieval manuscript containing all four Hebrew Gospels!
 Suddenly we had a very good use for the Shem Tov Matthew: we wanted to compare e.g. the occurrence of the Creator’s name in the Shem Tov Matthew against this ‘Vaticano Ebraico 100’ (Vat.
 Ebr.
 100) manuscript.
 We also wanted to gauge the authenticity of this Vat.
 Ebr.
 100 manuscipt by looking at differences and similarities vs. the Aramaic and Greek versions.